No. 3 Kansas tops Texas Tech to clinch Big 12 title share - WHIZ News

+“It felt so good to win,” Wilson said.
+“I just wanted to cherish the moment.”

-Dajuan Harris had 16 points for the Jayhawks (25-5, 13-4), who would capture the outright crown if ninth-ranked Texas loses to No. 22 TCU on Wednesday night.
-Otherwise, the Jayhawks — now with an NCAA-leading 64 conference championships — would need to beat the Longhorns in a head-to-head showdown Saturday in Austin.
+Dajuan Harris had 16 points for the Jayhawks (25-5, 13-4), who would capture the outright title if No. 9 Texas loses to No. 22 TCU on Wednesday night.
+Otherwise, the Jayhawks would need to beat the Longhorns on Saturday.

 Kansas was left clinging to a 61-60 lead after the Red Raiders’ De’Vion Harmon could only make the second of two free throws with 56.4 seconds left.
-But after the Jayhawks raced up the floor, and Wilson failed to get an open look, a loose ball ended up in the hands of McCullar, who merely had to lay it in.
+But after the Jayhawks raced up the floor, and Wilson failed to get an open look, a loose ball ended up in the hands of McCullar, who merely had to lay it in for a three-point lead.

+“It was a loose ball.
+I seen Harmon reach for it and I was like, ‘I need to get this ball and get this bucket,’” said McCullar, who transferred from Texas Tech.
+“Nobody was around so I just stuck it in.
+That play was huge.”

+“If anybody was going to make that play, it was Kevin,” Wilson added.
+“That’s just the type of guy he is.”

-Texas Tech called a timeout to set up a play, but Pop Isaacs threw a driving layup attempt off the side of the backboard, and Harris scored in transition moments later to put the game out of reach.
+Texas Tech still had time left and called a timeout to set up a play.
+But Pop Isaacs threw a driving layup off the side of the backboard, and Harris scored in transition for the Jayhawks to put the game out of reach.

+“We had to decide for the 3 or try to score and get something quick and went with that,” Red Raiders coach Mark Adams said of the game’s crucial possession.
+“Didn’t get the call.”

-The Jayhawks improved to 22-1 against the Red Raiders (16-14, 5-12) in the Phog with their seventh consecutive win overall, and they extended their streak to 39 straight wins on senior night dating to the 1983-84 season.
+The Jayhawks improved to 22-1 against Texas Tech (16-14, 5-12) in the Phog with their seventh consecutive win overall, and they have not lost on senior night since the 1983-84 season.

+“They made some big plays down the stretch, especially the last couple of minutes.
+That’s what Kansas does,” Adams said.
+“With their homecourt advantage, they know how to win late in games.”

 Harmon had 15 points to lead Texas Tech, which was just 3 of 16 from the 3-point line.
 Kevin Obanor added 14 points, Fardaws Aimaq had 13 points and 18 rebounds, and Isaacs finished with 11 points.